2026 Edition · Updated monthly · Independent research

 Best AI Calorie Tracker Apps in 2026

-Independent 2026 ranking of the best AI calorie tracker apps.
-Photo, chat and voice logging accuracy benchmarked across Welling, Cal AI, Foodvisor, MyFitnessPal and more.
+Independent 2026 ranking of the best AI calorie counter apps.
+Photo, chat and voice logging accuracy benchmarked across Welling, Cal AI and competitors.

 May 2026